American flag

 This youth-led organization, after a dozen years of growth, hit a terrible year that cost them funding and nearly ended them.
 In August 2012, NYRA's membership elected a new board of directors who are now turning things around.
 But to overcome a year of setbacks, NYRA needs your help today.

-When people ask me if they can donate money to keep the Pro-Youth Pages going, I always tell them to give the money to NYRA instead.
+When people ask me if they can donate money to keep the Pro-Youth Pages going, I have always told them to give the money to NYRA instead.
 But now NYRA really needs those donations.
 There are many great causes out there, but if you care about youth rights, no organization is more vital than NYRA.

 If you have a credit card, please go to this page and give a donation in whatever amount you can afford.
 You can make your donation one-time or set it to automatically repeat every month until you stop it.
 Do which ever is easiest.
 Don't have a credit card?
 At many stores (convenience stores and others), you can buy pre-paid credit cards, no credit needed.